tanghao-xiaomi/docs/en/quickstart/openvela_ubuntu_quick_start.md

 ### 1. Hardware Requirements

-- **Disk Space:** At least 40 GB of free space for source code and build artifacts.
+- **Hard drive:** At least 40 GB of free space for the source code and build artifacts.
 - **Memory:** At least 16 GB of RAM.

 ### 2. Operating System Requirements